 Your values are fundamental to who you are.
-They develop when you are young and stay with you throughout your life.
+They develop when you are young, and although they may evolve, they stay with you throughout your life.

 Core values form the guiding principles of our behavior.
 They come from our experiences with family, friends, and community.
 As adults, we develop our best relationships with people who have the same values as we do.

 Having an in depth understanding of your Core Values is essential to knowing yourself.
-Although they remain with you as you age, specific ones may become more-or-less important as your perspective changes.
+They remain with you as you age, although specific ones may become more-or-less important as your perspective changes.
 Core Values may appear common to most people, but the relative importance and meaning for each person will differ.

 When values conflict, one will take precedence over another.
 For instance, if someone with limited capability whom you care about does something only satisfactorily, you might accept it.
 Yet, you would not accept this performance from a different person.
 In this example, Caring topped Excellence.

 To develop an understanding of your Core Values, look at each of the values listed below and ask yourself what each means to you.
 Think of examples in your own life.
 For instance, what does Fairness mean to you?
-In our society, the understanding of Fairness has evolved in recent years because of social justice movements.
+In our society, the understanding of Fairness has evolved in recent years.
 One person might say, “Everyone has the opportunity to do that, so that is fair.”
 Another might say, “Some people are disadvantaged due to their birth and that is not fair.”

 Honesty: truth telling and being open